PacktPublishing/Time-Series-Analysis-with-Python-Cookbook/README.md

 - Implement different models for univariate and multivariate time series
 - Use different deep learning libraries such as TensorFlow, Keras, and PyTorch
 - Plot interactive time series visualizations using hvPlot
-- Explore state-space models and the unobserved components model (UCM)
+- Explore state-space models and the Unobserved Components Model (UCM)
 - Detect anomalies using statistical and machine learning methods
 - Forecast complex time series with multiple seasonal patterns